nervosnetwork/polyjuice-provider/docs/usage.md

 var contract = web3.eth.Contract(abi, contract_address);
 ```

+if you are using `ethers`, the usage in dapp is mostly the same with deploying contract above.

-lastly, we will introduce more polyjuice compatible lib with ETH in future.
+lastly, we will introduce more polyjuice compatible lib with ETH in the future.